C2DH/ranketwo/pages/instructions-constructive-feedback.md

 * Are the assignments of the lesson organized in a way that makes sense in relation with the learning objectives?
 * Are the different parts of the lesson articulated in a logical way between them (for example, the different parts of a given assignment)?

 ### Effectiveness
+Please think of the lesson in terms of it achieving the learning objectives it fixes.
 * Are the learning objectives clear and realistic?
 * Are the instructions clear?
 * Does the learning outcome correspond to the learning objectives the lesson fixes?

 ### Resources
-Please think in terms of relevance, pertinence, accessibility for the pedagogical and bibliographical resources the lesson uses (reading and viewing suggestions, hyperlinks, images).
+Please evaluate the relevance, pertinence, and accessibility of the pedagogical and bibliographical resources the lesson uses (reading and viewing suggestions, hyperlinks, images).
 * Are the resources openly accessible?
 * Are the resources relevant for the topic and the type of sources the lesson treats?
 * Can the resources be realistically used for self-training or in the classroom in terms of length and clarity?

 ### Multilingualism
+Please check if the approach and the object of the lesson, as well as the resources it uses, allow for it being reusable in more than one languages.
 * Is the scope of the lesson relevant for different cultural environments?
-Can it be fit for different national contexts of learning and teaching history?
+Can it fit different national contexts of learning and teaching history?
 * Are the resources (pedagogical and bibliographical) reusable in different languages?
-Do they need adaptation or replacement?
+Are they too language-specific to be replaced by alternative resources in other languages (if available)?
+Do they need to be adapted or replaced?
 * Is the lesson fit for translation?

 Thank you for your contribution!